JolomiTee/SANDBOX/README.md

 |   ├── [a_type] (Angular Type)
 |
 │
-└── backend/
+├── backend/
-    ├── relevant backend files and folders
+|   ├── relevant backend files and folders
-    ├── might include backends written in other langs ├──  such as python, which i am currently interested in
+│   ├── might include backends written in other langs │   ├──  such as python, which i am currently interested in │
+└── branch.md

 ```

 - `frontend/`: Contains all frontend-related experiments and projects.
 - `backend/`: Contains all backend-related experiments and projects.
+- `branch.md`: Contains the information about what is being done on the branch, whether a project or a test or a quick tutorial.

 ## Contributing